How To Reduce Testosterone Levels with PCOS

 3️⃣ ADIPOSE TISSUE (body fat)

 Testosterone is also produced by fat tissue.
-Having excess amounts of fat tissue (being overweight) means there is more tissue to produce more testosterone.
-Therefore, to lower adipose testosterone production you must focus on reducing your body fat levels.
-Here's how:
+This means having excess amounts of fat tissue (being overweight) means there is more tissue to produce more testosterone, and estrogen for that fact.

 👉 Make sure to eat in a very slight calorie deficit.
 To do this, use a free TDEE calculator online and find your metabolic rate.
 Eat 100-300 calories under this number.